 Condo sizes in Surfside start at around 200 square feet and can go over 5,800 square feet.
 Surfside features four-storey residential buildings on the west side of Collins Avenue.
 Buildings in the town are limited to just 12 storeys.
 Standard lots are around 5,600 square feet.
 Single-family homes are typically single-storey or two-storey.

 There are luxury condominiums, studio apartments, duplex penthouses, and single-family homes in Surfside.

 Average Market Pricing

 Surfside, FL homes for sale and condos for sale in Surfside, FL have a median price of $798,000.
-Prices can reach $5.9 million, especially for oceanside properties.
+Prices can go over $32 million, especially for oceanside properties.

 Common Design, Construction, or Architectural Types

 Art deco, stucco ranch, Miami modern (MiMo), and Mediterranean Revival-style residences dominate Surfside’s real estate market.
 Resort-style amenities are also accessible in the upscale condominiums in Surfside.